-Listing requirements of the South Pacific Stock Exchange (unaudited and not included elsewhere in the Annual Report) - Cont.
+Listing requirements of the South Pacific Stock Exchange (unaudited and not included elsewhere in the Annual Report) (continued)

-(6) Annexure P: Annual Compliance Report on Corporate Governance - Disclosure under Section 51.2 (xix): - Cont.
+(6) Annexure P: Annual Compliance Report on Corporate Governance - Disclosure under Section 51.2 (xix) (continued):

-Principle Requirement Compliance Status cont.
-(8) Respect the rights of shareholders Corporate Sustainability: To adopt a business approach that creates long-term shareholder value by embracing opportunities, managing risks, maximising profits and minimising negative social, economic, and environmental impacts.
+Principle Requirement Compliance Status 8) Respect the rights of shareholders Shareholders' Complaints: To provide the number of shareholders' complaints received and attended to during the year.
+Provide reasons if any complaint is unresolved or unattended.
+Corporate Sustainability: To adopt a business approach that creates long-term shareholder value by embracing opportunities, managing risks, maximising profits and minimising negative social, economic, and environmental impacts. such the Company Secretary will liaise with the Managing Director and respond accordingly.
+The Shareholders' complaints (if any) are noted and resolved accordingly in an efficient manner.
+There were no complaints received from the shareholders during the year.
 The Company is a responsible furniture manufacturer being committed to promoting Palmwood as an ecologically-sound substitute for endangered hardwood, while simultaneously highlighting its inherent, unique beauty.
-The company not only made senile coconut palmwood commercially viable but the manufactured products pay homage to the traditional handcrafting skills of the world's indigenous people and will continue to help these communities to keep alive these special crafts.
-Further during these times of 'global warming' and the destruction part played by deforestation our company mission- Save Forest use Palmwood is particularly appropriate to today's dilemma.
-(9) Accountability and Audit Internal Audit: To appoint an internal auditor or an alternative mechanism to achieve the objectives of risk management, control and governance.
+The company not only made senile coconut palmwood commercially viable, but the manufactured products pay homage to the traditional handcrafting skills of the world's indigenous people and will continue to help these communities to keep alive these special crafts.
+Further during these times of 'global warming' and the destruction part played by deforestation our company mission-Save Forest use Palmwood is particularly appropriate to today's dilemma.
+Internal Audit: To appoint an internal auditor or an alternative mechanism to achieve the objectives of risk management, control and governance.
 The company has its internal audit guideline and has monthly internal audits to achieve the objective of risk management, control and governance.
-External Audit: To appoint an external auditor who reports directly to the Board Audit Committee.
-The Company is audited externally each year and receives an independent audit report which forms part of the Annual Report.
-The external auditor is appointed by the shareholders' approval at the Annual General Meeting.
-The senior partner of the audit firm rotates once in every three years.
-Rotation of External Auditor: To appoint the external auditor for a fixed term requiring senior partner of the audit firm to rotate once in every three or less financial years.
+O) Accountability and External Audit: To appoint an external auditor who reports directly to the Board Audit Committee.
+The Company is audited externally each year and receives independent audit report which forms part of the Annual Rep The external auditor is appointed by the shareholders' approva the Annual General Meeting.
+The senior partner of the audit f rotates once in every three years.
+9) Accountability and Audit Rotation of External Auditor: To appoint the external auditor for a fixed term requiring senior partner of the audit firm to rotate once in every three or less financial years.
 Audit Committee: To establish an Audit Committee comprising of at least 3 members of which majority are independent and Chair is not Chair of the Board.
 The Audit and Finance Committee is responsible for overseeing the financial reporting and disclosure process, performance and independence of the external auditors, monitoring risk management policies and practices with management.
-(10) Recognise and Manage Risk Risk Management Policy: To establish a Risk Management Policy to address risk oversight, risk management and internal control.
+Risk Management Policy: To establish a Risk Management Policy to address risk oversight, risk management and internal control.
 The Policy to clearly define the roles and responsibilities of the Board, Audit committee, management and internal audit function.
 The Company has in place a Risk Management Policy to ensure that key business and operational risks are identified, and appropriate controls and procedures are put in place to manage those risks.
-Whistle Blower Policy: As part of risk management strategy, establish a Whistle Blower Policy by creating a mechanism of reporting concerns of unethical behavior, actual or suspected fraud or violation of the listed entity's code of conduct or ethics policy, SPX Rules or Companies Act.
+10) Recognize and Manage Risk Whistle Blower Policy: As part of risk management strategy, establish a Whistle Blower Policy by creating a mechanism of reporting concerns of unethical behavior, actual or suspected fraud or violation of the listed entity's code of conduct or ethics policy, SPX Rules or Companies Act.
 [Refer Rule 68 of the Listing Rules] The Company encourages its employees and shareholders to report directly to the Managing Director or Company secretary any breach of company rules or policies.
 The Company has a Whistle Blower Policy in place.